Plot Details For 20th Century’s New ‘Planet Of The Apes’ Film Emerge

 This is what the apes consider to be their “Bronze Age”.
-Humans, while rarely seen, are mostly feral and considered equivalent to pests, and multiple subcultures are developing within the society the ages have established for themselves.
-Now, also according to Richtman, the film follow several different plot lines and characters that are somewhat related but will become fully entwined by the end.
+Humans, while rarely seen, are mostly feral and considered equivalent to pests, and multiple subcultures are developing within the society the apes have established for themselves.
+Now, also according to Richtman, the film will follow several different plot lines and characters that are somewhat related, eventually becoming entwined by the end.

 One of the main ape characters in the film will be named Proximus Caesar.
 While it’s unclear if he’s directly related to the original Caesar, he is one of the civilization’s most powerful leaders.
 He believes that the key to the apes’ future is past technology used by human beings, buried somewhere beneath the Earth.
 He enlists the help of several apes, known as “marauders”, including one by the name of Sylva to travel beneath the surface.

 Shortly after Proximus and Sylva begin their exploration, they cross paths with one ape village and incidentally destroy it.
-In the ashes, a young local ape named Noa decides to try and stop Proximus.
-He teams up with a mysterious human woman, who may or may not have her own motives.
+In the ashes, a young local ape named Noa rises and decides to try and stop Proximus.
+He teams up with a mysterious human woman named Raka, who may or may not have her own motives.